Skip to main content

 First and foremost, check your car’s safety before you go.

 • Make sure your car has been serviced to prevent any roadside breakdowns.
-If there is a schedule specified in your owner’s manual, make sure you follow it.
+If a schedule is specified in your owner’s manual, follow it carefully.
 You should also make sure you are up to date with your inspection and oil change.

 • Before you hit the road, familiarize yourself with the vehicle’s manual and features in your car.